 “The story of Eden echoes the Mesopotamian myth of a king, as a primordial man, who is placed in a divine garden to guard the Tree of Life.
 The Hebrew Bible depicts Adam and Eve as walking around the Garden of Eden naked due to their innocence.
 The location of Eden is described in the Book of Genesis as the source of four tributaries.”

-The Eden is loaded with details.
+The Eden earphones are loaded with details.
 Priced at $970 for universal version and $1049 for custom version, it houses 5BA drivers per side, one for bass, two for mid range, one for mid-high and one for highs with a 3 way cross over with their own AEX tuning technology the Eden delivers sublime sound quality.
 Available in both universal and custom version, it faces tough competition from Andromeda, Pola, Meze Rai Penta and many more earphones.

-I am reviewing the Universal version of the Eden and will compare the Eden with HYLA TE-5B, UM Mirage, Shozy Pola and Bella V2.
+I am reviewing the Universal version of the Eden headphones and will compare the Eden with HYLA TE-5B, UM Mirage, Shozy Pola and Bella V2.

 Get one for yourself from these places:-